The iris is the part of your eye that is responsible for allowing light to enter the eye, along with the pupil.

-The iris is a flat ringlike membrane behind the cornea of the eye with an adjustable circular opening in the center called a pupil.
-It is where the eye gets its color.
+The iris is a flat and ring-shaped membrane behind the cornea of the eye with an adjustable circular opening in the center called a pupil.
+This is the structure that provides an individual with eye color.

 The iris is made almost entirely of connective tissue and smooth muscle fibers.

-Despite a common belief, the changing color of the iris rarely happens.
+Despite a common belief, actual change in color of the iris rarely happens.
 While the color of an eye may appear to change, this is typically due to lighting changes or perception based off nearby colors.